tomthecarrot/arcore-for-all/README.md

 # ARCore for All
 Google ARCore for "unsupported" Android devices

-## Latest Update
+## See Experimental Branch
+This branch is unlikely to work on most devices.
-**Please check out the [service mod](https://github.com/tomthecarrot/arcore-for-all/tree/service-mod) branch** to help us develop the latest experiment to bring ARCore to more devices.
+**Please check out the [service mod](https://github.com/tomthecarrot/arcore-for-all/tree/service-mod) branch** of this repo to help us develop the latest experiment to bring ARCore to more devices.
 Thanks!

 ## Summary
 Google's ARCore developer preview for Android is awesome.
 Unfortunately, my Android phone (Samsung GS8+) is not on the supported list, and apps built with ARCore exit at start on my device.
 However, its hardware actually can run ARCore!